seomoz/word2gauss/README.md

 To learn the probabilities, first define an energy function `E(P[i], P[j])` that returns a similarity like measure of the two probabilities.
+Both the symmetric Expected Likelihood Inner Product and asymmetric KL-divergence are implemented.

 Given a pair of "positive" and "negative" indices, define `Delta E = E(P[posi], P[posj]) - E(P[negi], P[negj])`.
 Intuitively the training process optimizes the parameters to make `Delta E` positive.
 Formally, use a max-margin loss: